mrhodes2019/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *Fundraiser Overview*

 Submitted by: **MARCUS RHODES**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Fundraiser Overview** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **IDK?
 ALOT?** hours spent in total